DETAILED ACTION

 of a multi-sensitivity metrology target formed on a substrate by a lithographic process, (“For example, lithography is a semiconductor fabrication process that involves transferring a pattern from a reticle to a resist arranged on a semiconductor wafer. … Metrology processes are also used at various steps during a semiconductor manufacturing process” Zhang, Paragraphs 3, 6.
 See similarly in Middlebrooks, Paragraph 55.)

-the multi-sensitivity metrology target formed with at least two sub-targets having periodic patterns arranged orthogonal to each other and having different sensitivities to a characteristic of interest; (First, note that this element limits how the metrology target is formed, however the method claim is not a method of forming a metrology target, it is a method of imaging and recognizing a metrology target, and the claimed method steps do not appear to change at all based on the method of forming a target of imaging.
+the multi-sensitivity metrology target formed with at least two sub-targets having periodic patterns arranged orthogonal to each other and having different sensitivities to a characteristic of interest; (First, note that this element describes the metrology target by the method of making it, however determination of patentability of a product does not depend on its method of production.
+See Claim Construction section above.
+The method of making the metrology target is recited to be external to the limitations of the present method of imaging the metrology target.
 Therefore, this element is rejected for reasons stated above.

 Cumulatively, note that Specification indicates that the multiple features, periodic patterns, and different sensitivities are produced “when the structures have been formed using EUV lithography” in the process of fabricating the semiconductor products on a wafer.
 See Specification, Paragraphs 105-106.

-Zhang teaches this feature “Fabricating semiconductor devices such as logic and memory devices [a repetitive collection of orthogonally patterned features] typically includes processing a substrate such as a semiconductor wafer using a large number of semiconductor fabrication processes to form various features and multiple levels of the semiconductor devices.
+Zhang teaches manufacturing of such features: “Fabricating semiconductor devices such as logic and memory devices [a repetitive collection of orthogonally patterned features] typically includes processing a substrate such as a semiconductor wafer using a large number of semiconductor fabrication processes to form various features and multiple levels of the semiconductor devices.
 For example, lithography is a semiconductor fabrication process that involves transferring a pattern from a reticle to a resist arranged on a semiconductor wafer.”
 Zhang, Paragraph 3.
-See similarly in Middlebrooks, Paragraph 55, and Figs, 5, 7, 8.)

-Therefore, before the effective filing date of the claimed invention, it would have been obvious to one of ordinary skill in the art to supplement the teachings of Zhang to use lithography to produce a large number of different semiconductor features on a multiple number of layers and using different fabrication processes and thus naturally having multiple sensitives to inspection and manufacturing settings as well as sensitivities to directions and manner of illumination as taught in AAPA, in order to manufacture the variety of features required for a semiconductor product.
-AAPA, Specification, Paragraphs 2-4.
+Therefore, before the effective filing date of the claimed invention, it would have been obvious to one of ordinary skill in the art to supplement the teachings of Zhang to use lithography to produce a large number of different semiconductor features on a multiple number of layers and using different fabrication processes and thus naturally having multiple sensitives to inspection and manufacturing settings as well as sensitivities to directions and manner of illumination as taught in Van Der Schaar, in order to manufacture the variety of features required for a semiconductor product.
+Van Der Schaar, Paragraphs 3, 5.

-Finally, in reviewing the present application, there does not seem to be objective evidence that the claim limitations are particularly directed to: addressing a particular problem which was recognized but unsolved in the art, producing unexpected results at the level of the ordinary skill in the art, or any other objective indicators of non-obviousness.)
+Finally, in reviewing the present application, there does not seem to be objective evidence that the claim limitations are particularly directed to: addressing a particular problem which was recognized but unsolved in the art, producing unexpected results at the level of the ordinary skill in the art, or any other objective indicators of non-obviousness.
+In particularly because all semiconductor devices formed by lithography exhibit parallel and perpendicular features subject to sensitivities.

 training a neural network to infer values of the characteristic of interest related to the multi-sensitivity metrology target from the input image, (“One embodiment relates to a system configured to train a neural network.
 As described further herein, the embodiments may include an inversion neural network (INN) to solve the inverse problem for semiconductor applications such as inspection, defect review, metrology, and others described herein.”
 Zhang, Paragraphs 28, 10.)

-using the trained neural network to determine the characteristic of interest based on the input image.” (“the embodiments may include an inversion neural network (INN) to solve the inverse problem for semiconductor applications such as inspection, defect review, metrology, and others described herein,” which determine characteristics based on “the input images are generated by an optical based imaging system.”
+wherein the trained neural network is configured to determine the characteristic of interest based on the input image.” (“the embodiments may include an inversion neural network (INN) [configured] to solve the inverse problem for semiconductor applications such as inspection, defect review, metrology, and others described herein,” which determine characteristics based on “the input images are generated by an optical based imaging system.”
 Zhang, Paragraph 28.)

 wherein the characteristic of interest comprises overlay, focus, an energetic illumination characteristic, a geometric non-telecentricity illumination characteristic, dose, or an aberration; (Again, this characteristic describes a preferred manufacturing process of the metrology target, but the claim is not limited to either the manufacturing process or the structure of the target.
 See discussion above.